dotnet/designs/proposed/local-sdk-global-json.md

 or not specified, the host resolver will behave as it does today.
 - `"errorMessage"`: when the host resolver cannot find a compatible .NET SDK it will display the contents of this property instead of the default error message.
-In the case this property is `null` or not specified, the current error message will be displayed.
+In the case this property is `null` or not specified, the default error message will be displayed.

 The values in the `paths` property can be a relative path, absolute path or